Tizzz-555/100-days-of-code/log.md

 ### Day 27: November 30, Thursday

-**Today's Progress**: Added the logic that handles the change of state in the progress bar.
+🔸 Added the logic that handles the change of state in the progress bar.

-**Thoughts**: Once again, I think something should be easy and painless enough, and it ends up taking most of my evening 😂
+🔸 Once again, I think something should be easy and painless enough, and it ends up taking most of my evening 😂

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/5ef51681c2c6ecaac8b8b6208646b5c8cd6f6094)